Data Capture Technology Options

 1. Manual Data Entry:

-• Benefits: Simple and cost-effective, suitable for small-scale data capture tasks.
+• Benefits: Simple and cost-effective, suitable for small-scale and simple data capture tasks.

 • Drawbacks: Prone to human errors, time-consuming, and not suitable for large volumes of data.